National Dental Assistants Recognition Week 2022: An Expert's Guide to Advocacy

 - Certified Preventive Functions Dental Assistant (CPFDA)

 American Medical Technologists (AMT) offers a supplementary certification pathway for dental assistants through its Registered Dental Assistant (RDA) credential.
 Candidates can qualify through a mixture of professional education and work experience.

-Once deemed eligible, candidates must pass a 210-question exam that covers the following areas: office assisting skills; dental sciences; clinical procedures; and dental imaging.
-Exam fees total $120.
+Once deemed eligible, candidates must pass a 210-question exam that covers the following areas: office assisting skills, dental sciences, clinical procedures, and dental imaging.
+Exam fees total $135.
 Those who hold the RDA credential will need to recertify every three years through the accrual of continuing education units.

 State Requirements for Dental Assistants

 Requirements, job titles, and scopes of practice for dental assistants vary from state to state, and it’s important for dental assistants to stay compliant.
 DANB has a nationwide map that includes information for each state on job titles, requirements, and resources for dental assistants.

 DANB also published a 2020 report, State of the States, which checks in on new regulations and requirements across the country.
 And for dental assistants looking to find their state’s requirements on continuing dental education (CDE), the DALE Foundation has a map for that, too.

 As health professionals, dental assistants have both felt the effects of the Covid-19 pandemic and joined in the fight against it.
 An October 2020 survey found that 65 percent of dental assistants had been asked to perform new and additional duties during the pandemic.
 These additional duties have included: screening patients for Covid-19; implementing social distancing measures; performing additional infection control procedures; and filling in for absent staff.